angulardevelopment-coursera/WorldEarthquakesIn3D/README.md

-We have about 4,200 earthquakes a week , and this means that we need an easy way to visualize where earthquakes have occurred across the world , including the ability to see how deep they were , with a slider to adjust for just the past day - right up to the past three weeks .
+We have about 4,200 earthquakes a week , and this means that we need an easy way to visualize where earthquakes have occurred across the world , including the ability to see how deep they were , with filtering to adjust for just the past day - right up to the past three weeks , as well as a cool animation .